caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 var c = new { Size = 8 };
 ```

+In a language using looser duck typing, you might expect to be able to assign between these variables.
 In C#, no assignments between the three variables are allowed, all six possible permutations of assignment causing compile-time errors.
 In particular, even though code that uses variables `a` and `b` could almost certainly be identical, `a` cannot be assigned to `b` or vice-versa.

 If a property in an anonymous type has the same name as the member being used to initialise it, a slight shorthand can be used in the definition, omitting the `=` sign and everything to the right of it.
 This is most useful when wanting to define an anonymous type whose properties are a subset of those of another object.
 The following code: